10 Things to know before renting a property in Madrid

-There are several important things many freshly arrived expats do not know when looking for a flat.
-So here it is, the list of the 10 things I wish I would have known when I arrived here !
+There are several important things many freshly arrived expats do not know when renting a property in Madrid.
+Here is a list of the 10 things you should know before you start shopping for an apartment in Madrid.

-1. Rent includes taxes but not bills in most cases
+1. Rent usually includes taxes but not utility bills

-Utilities are usually not included in rent- this includes water.
+Utilities are typically not included in rent- this includes water.
 To get an idea of how much this will cost, you can read how much you might spend on utilities.
-Community charges and taxes are usually included, apart when it’s specified otherwise.
-Refuse to pay any additional new taxes the Madrid government create if they are not on the initial contract.
+Community charges and taxes are usually included, unless specified otherwise.
+Refuse to pay any additional new taxes the Madrid government creates if they are not on the initial contract.

-2. The minimum legal duration of standard contracts is 6 months, but most landlord ask for 12 months
+2. The minimum legal duration of rental contracts is 6 months, but most landlords ask for 12 months

-If you need a shorter contract, you will in most cases have to go to companies who manage short-term apartmnt rentals.
-This will increase the monthly rental by 20-50% compared to yearly ones.
+If you need a shorter contract, you will probably have to go to work with a company that manages short-term apartment rentals.
+This will increase the monthly rental by 20-50%, compared to yearly ones.

-3. Realtors working for the landlord may charge you
+3. Realtors working for landlords may charge you

-Therefore some apartments will be without any agency fee (either because it’s a landlord directly or because this agency does not charge the tenant), and some will have fees.
+This is slowly changing.
+Therefore, some apartments will have agency fees (either because it’s rented directly by the landlord directly or because the agency does not charge the tenant), and some won’t.

-This is different of relocation and property search companies who search for you and are on your side.
+Note: real estate agents are different than relocation and property search companies who search for you and are on your side.
 These type of companies conduct your search and help you renting a property in Madrid.
-They legitimately charge you for their services when they have made sure you are now settled and satisfied.
+They legitimately charge you for their services when they have ensured you are settled and satisfied.

 4. Think about the noise level at night

-If your apartment is somewhere in the city center, you should make sure the noise level is Ok with you, and you should come back at night to make sure the flat you want to rent is not on one of the major party streets.
-Some of the busiest streets at night in the party neighbourhood of Malasaña really look calm during the day …
+If your apartment is somewhere in the city center, you should make sure the noise level is acceptable.
+Before renting a property in Madrid, come back at night to make sure the flat you want to rent is not on one of the major party streets.
+Some of the busiest streets at night in the party neighborhood of Malasaña look very calm during the day.

-5. Depending on the flat, you might or might not need A/C
+5. Depending on the flat, you may or may not need A/C

-You might or might not need A/C: If your apartment is facing south, and is exterior, you need air conditioning.
-Madrid in august is as hot as 40ºC, but you can live without it if you apartment is not too exposed and/or you are used to high temperatures.
-And if you are not here in August, it’s maybe not an obligation to have A/C. The best is to ask former tenants or neighbors about their experience during the summer.
+You might or might not need A/C. If you rent an exterior apartment facing south, you need air conditioning.
+Madrid temperatures can reach 40ºC, but some people can live without A/C if their apartment is not too exposed and/or they are used to high temperatures.
+The best is to ask former tenants or neighbors about their experience during the summer.

-6. “Exterior” usually means better view and more light
+6. “Exterior” usually means better views and more light

 “Exterior” means your apartment has windows on the outside of the building.
-Many apartments have only windows facing the interior court.
-They can be really great, it depends on your tastes and on the specific design of the flat.
+Many apartments only have windows facing the interior courtyard.
+They can be really beautiful- it depends on your tastes and on the specific design of the flat.

-8. On top of the deposit, some ask for a bank guarantee
+8. On top of the deposit, some landlords ask for a bank guarantee

-On top of the deposit, your landlord may ask for additional “aval bancario” or bank guarantee of 6 months for instance.
-This means you need to put 6 months rent in a Spanish bank.
-If you choose to do this, expect to pay about 1% a month in commissions, and if you have issues paying rent, the landlord will have the right to directly help himself in this account.
+On top of the deposit, your landlord may ask for additional aval bancario or bank guarantee.
+For example, they may ask for six months rent to be deposited into a Spanish bank.
+If you choose to do this, expect to pay about 1% a month in bank fees.
+If you have issues paying rent, the landlord will have the right to take money directly out of this account.

-10. Do get a pro to check your contract before renting a property in Madrid
+10. Get a pro to check your contract before renting a property in Madrid

-Read your contract carefully, get it translated, clarify every ambiguous point with your potential landlord.
-Especially review the inventory (if you are renting a furnished apartment).
-Detail, in writing, any and all damage you see in the flat, take photos and send an updated version of the inventory to the landlord.
+Get your contract translated, read it carefully and clarify every ambiguous point with your potential landlord.
+Make sure to review the inventory (if you are renting a furnished apartment).
+Detail, in writing, any and all damage you see in the flat.
+Take photos and send an updated version of the inventory to the landlord.